Reviews You Can Rely On

 Measured Obstructed Range 280 ft.

 If you are searching for the absolute best cordless phone, we highly recommend the Panasonic KX-TGM420W + KX-TGMA44W.
 “This model is one of the easiest to use,” remarks our lead tester, and boasts crystal-clear sound quality and impressively long range.
 This versatile phone offers plenty of features, like an integrated answering machine and the ability to expand the system with additional handsets.
-It also has a very long battery life, lasting for more than 14 hours in our talk time test.
+It also has a very long battery life, lasting more than 14 hours in our talk time test.

 Unfortunately, this exceptional performance comes at a price; this phone is one of the most expensive in our test fleet.
 It also can't link to a smartphone via Bluetooth, so you'll have to consider an alternative model if that is your preferred use.
-All in all, we highly recommend this product to anyone looking for a top-tier cordless phone — it's still one of the all-time favorite models we have tested to date.
+We highly recommend this product to anyone looking for a top-tier cordless phone — it's still one of the all-time favorite models we have tested to date.
 If you don't mind opting out of extra features and prefer to keep the budget in check, one of our testers points out that the AT&T BL102 is another fantastic option, “which offers similar audio quality and comparable range in a more budget-friendly package.

 Read more: Panasonic KX-TGM420W + KX-TGMA44W review